joychak/spark-kubernetes-aws/README.md

          aws --endpoint-url=http://localhost:4566 s3 ls s3://test-bucket

 ### Step-11: To run the WordCount Spark application
-This steps run the Spark application within Kubernetes cluster that reads the input data from file stored in AWS S3 bucket.
+This step runs the Spark application within Kubernetes cluster that reads the input data from a file stored in AWS S3 bucket.

 1. Deploy any text file to the `test-bucket` S3 bucket.
 The Scala source code is designed to read a file at `s3a://test-bucket/Vagrantfile`.
 You can change it by editing the